What's Going on with the Airline Cycles Community?

 Brooks Nablo – Muddy Mayhem youth team coach and Eastern States Cup juniors official

 When he’s not coaching the Stage 1 Muddy Mayhem junior team or officiating at a Eastern States Cup enduro event, Brooks can generally be found enjoying the local mountain bike trails with his family and other members of the infamous Haddam Neck Red Pedal Gang.
+He’s ripping a Giant XTC singlespeed most of the time, though he is often found commuting or training on a sweet new Giant TCR Advanced KOM edition road bike.
 His older son Hudson, aka the Savage, is the youngest member of the Stage 1 team.
-Despite being only seven, this kid regularly keeps up with the adult group rides, and more often than not puts them to shame by easily clearing tough climbs and soaring over drops on his Giant Trance Junior full suspension rig.
-Mom Maggie is loving her new Liv Embolden 1, and apprciates that the smooth full suspension keeps her comfortable and in control while keeping up with her crazy family.
-Younger brother Charlie and Brooks are anxiously awaiting the 2019 Giant releases to pick out their new rides…
+Despite being only eight, this kid regularly keeps up with the adult group rides, and more often than not puts them to shame by easily clearing tough climbs and soaring over drops on his Giant Trance Junior full suspension rig.
+Mom Maggie is loving her new Liv Embolden 1, and appreciates that the smooth full suspension keeps her comfortable and in control while keeping up with her crazy family.
+Younger brother Charlie is also ripping it up on a 20″ full suspension Fluid 2.2FS from Norco and amazing us all with what a six year old can accomplish on a nice bike!

 Looking for more information?
 Please get in touch!